 Ive always had dogs in my life and I was lucky enough to have a dog of my own when I was 6.
 I trained my first dog Daisy a little Jack Russell and we learnt all about agility together.

-Since then I have been lucky enough to train and compete with many other dogs.
+Since then I have been lucky enough to train and compete with many other dogs some my own and some other people's.
 After years of begging my parents I was so lucky to get a border collie of my own called Reef.
-Reef and I qualified for and competed at crufts twice and have successfully competed to Grade 6, needing only one more win before being grade 7, but unfortunately Reef had to retire.
+Reef and I qualified for and competed at crufts twice and successfully competed at many shows.

 My First agility dog a Jack Russell.
 Daisy is no longer with us but still holds a special part in my life as she was the first dog I trained and we learnt so much together.